Christmas Trees For Modern People

 In 2011, Matthew Bliss re-created his grandfather’s design of the Modern Christmas Tree and made it available to the public.
 Originating in the 1960s, Bliss’ grandfather, an engineer, and an architect known as Lawrence “Bud” Stoecker designed the first Modern Christmas Tree from cardboard.
 Bud loved to build A-Frame modern style homes, making the Modern Christmas Tree a natural fit for him.
-Over the years the tree’s design was refined, moving from cardboard, to Masonite, to Plexiglas and the ornaments were updated for aesthetic fine turning.
+Over the years the tree’s design was refined, moving from cardboard, to Masonite, to Plexiglas and the ornaments were updated for aesthetic fine tuning.

 Since then, the tree has been photographed in some of the most important Mid-Century Modern Homes in the United States, including the Stahl House in Los Angeles designed by Pierre Koenig and immortalized by the photographs of Julius Schulman.
 The list also includes the Sculptured House designed by Charles Deaton, later coined the Sleeper House.

 It’s with great pleasure that we share our family tradition with you and your loved ones, in the hopes that it becomes your family tradition as well!
 Happy Holidays!